a6hishekpandey/database/README.md

 - Often seen in master-slave (leader-follower) setups.
 - Writes go to the master; updates are pushed asynchronously to slaves.
-- Reads from slaves may not reflect the latest data immediately.
+- Reads from slaves might be slightly outdated.
+If you always want the latest data, make sure to read from the master.

 ---